GED and HSED

 The two most common options for high school completion are the GED certificate and the HSED.
 The GED is accepted by most employers, technical colleges and community colleges.
 Some employers, universities and branches of the military, however require an HSED or High School diploma.
 You can decide which option is best for you.

 The 2014 GED is a certificate awarded by the Wisconsin Department of Public Instruction for successfully completing tests in four high school academic areas:

 Individuals who wish to obtain an HSED must pass all the GED requirements and meet requirements in health, civic literacy and employability skills.

-Instruction is available, but not required, for individuals preparing to take the GED and HSED tests.
+Instruction is encouraged, but not required, for individuals preparing to take the GED and HSED tests.
 Instruction and practice tests are provided in all four content areas that make up the GED exam.
 Classes are offered tuition-free to Wisconsin residents but may require the purchase of a text book or other materials.